Bi-Coloured-Python-Rock-Snake/creature/README.md

 asyncio has `contextvars` module that gives coroutines access to their "context". greenhack has its own contextvars for the very same purpose.

-Greenlet itself has support for contextvars: all greenlets have different contexts.
+greenlet itself has support for contextvars: all greenlets have different contexts.
 However, as you should know by now, we have two greenlets, sync and async, and it's natural for them to share the context.